 Citing a website: Short references in the text

-Although the term “Harvard Style” is frequently used, it does not refer to a manual of style such as “The Publication Manual of the American Psychological Association” (short: APA) or “The Chicago Manual of Style”, which you can use as a reference book to check how to cite a website in that particular style.
+Although the term “Harvard Style” is frequently used, it does not refer to a manual of style such as “The Publication Manual of the American Psychological Association” (short: APA) or “The Chicago Manual of Style”, which you can use for reference when checking how to cite a website in that particular style.

-The term Harvard referencing is “another name for the author/date citation system, the custom of using author and date in parentheses, e.g. (Robbins 1987) to refer readers to the full bibliographic citations” (cf. Harvard Library 2018, Chernin 1988).
-Consequently, you can cite a website in APA citation style, which is an author/date system.
+The term Harvard referencing is “another name for the author/date citation system, whereby the author and date is placed in parentheses, e.g. (Robbins 1987) to refer readers to the full bibliographic citations” (cf. Harvard Library 2018, Chernin 1988).
+Consequently, you can cite a website using APA citation style, which is an author/date system.

-Online sources and websites get more and more into the focus of studies, e.g. in a cultural discourse.
-Therefore, it is crucial to know how to cite a webiste when you are using it as source for your thesis.
+Online sources and websites are increasingly used as your studies become more focused, e.g. in a cultural discourse.
+Therefore, it is crucial to know how to cite a website when you are using it as source for your thesis.

 If you are citing a website, it has to be included in the reference list.
 This is not always easy, as in many cases internet sources do not have page numbers and cannot be assigned to an author or to their year of publication.
-In case you are citing material from the website of an institution, e.g. a ministry, this institution is cited as the author (cf. Kruse 2010: 118).
+If you are citing material from an institution´s website, e.g. a ministry, this institution is cited as the author (cf. Kruse 2010: 118).

-What you have to bear in mind when citing a website, is to differentiate between “real” online sources and such that could also exist as print version.
-Many academic journals for example are published online only; however, such journal articles are not regarded as website sources, as they could theoretically exist as printed versions, too.
+What you have to bear in mind when citing a website is differentiatinge between “real” online sources and those that might also exist in print.
+Many academic journals for example are published online only; however, such journal articles are not regarded as website sources, as they could theoretically exist as print, too.
 Moreover, there is an issue number and the individual articles can be downloaded in PDF format.
-Only if the online version differs from the print version, it is advisable to include the URL and the date of last access (cf. Samac, Prenner & Schwetz 2009: 100).
+Only if the online version differs from the print version is advisable to include the URL and the date of last access (cf. Samac, Prenner & Schwetz 2009: 100).

 You also have to be careful with using online sources as reference.
-They can function as primary source but less as secondary source.
+They can function as a primary source but less as a secondary source.